 The roots of Vine Hill Ranch began in western Marin County where architect and rancher Bruce Kelham owned a several thousand acre ranch.
 After selling his property as part of efforts by the government to create what is now the Point Reyes National Seashore, Bruce began to look at the Napa Valley because of its existing diversity in agriculture, considering two sites – one on the valley floor in Rutherford and one in Oakville.
 Ultimately he fell in love with the Mayacamas mountains and the varied terrain of where these mountains meet the valley floor.
 He purchased over 1,000 acres in 1959 – today the property encompasses over 400 acres in the south west corner of the Oakville appellation.
 Approximately 70 acres are planted to grapes with the remaining land rugged, steep and forested.

 In the 1950’s the landscape of the Napa Valley was significantly different then today – at that time it was a diverse agricultural landscape.
 Their own ranch was used for farming hay (on the benchland soils) while walnuts were one of the primary crops on site – with walnut trees still producing through the early 1980’s.
-Grape varietals on site were not the same as today – at that time their vineyards were planted to Chenin Blanc, Chardonnay, Sauvignon Blanc and Pinot Noir.
+Grape varieties on site were not the same as today – at that time their vineyards were planted to Chenin Blanc, Chardonnay, Sauvignon Blanc and Pinot Noir.
 It was a time when Chardonnay fetched a higher price per ton then Cabernet Sauvignon.
-And this is not exactly a part of the valley ideally suited to these cooler weather preferring varietals.
+And this is not exactly a part of the valley ideally suited to these cooler weather preferring varieties.

 Bruce’s daughter Alexandra and her husband Bob Phillips moved to the property in 1978 – raising their family here, managing the ranch and becoming grape growers.
 Today their son Bruce and his two sisters, Alexandra and Katharine are partners in Vine Hill Ranch.